How to Get Pregnant with an Egg Donor?

 Egg Donation and Surrogacy

-The doctor suggests using donor eggs and surrogacy in patients with serious uterus or ovarian problems such as cancer, endometriosis, or MRKH syndrome.
+The doctor suggests using donor eggs and surrogacy in patients with severe uterus or ovarian problems such as cancer, endometriosis, or MRKH syndrome.
 In the surrogacy method, the egg and sperm are fertilized in the laboratory, and the resulting embryo is transferred to the womb of the surrogate mother to be carried out for nine months.
-The surrogate doesn’t share any DNA or biological features with the baby and only carries it until birth.
+The surrogate doesn't share any DNA or biological features with the baby and only carries it until birth.
 Also, she has no legal right or responsibility toward the child.

 Egg Donation in Islam